yu7777/mdx_dictionaries_support_FastWordQuery/README.md

 Only tested on LDOCE5++ V 2-15.mdx

-Extract word pronunciation (Bre and Ame)
+Extract word pronunciation (audio, Bre and Ame)

 Extract sentence examples (example audio + English text) cn_text is removed by default.
 Plese comment out the following code if you want to keep cn_txt.